planetlabs/planet-client-python/docs/python/sdk-subscriptions.md

 A subscription request is a pretty complicated command, consisting of a search, a cloud delivery, as well as tools to process the data plus notifications on the status.

-### Catalog Request
+### Catalog Source

-The first place to start is the `request-catalog` command, which generates all the JSON for the [catalog source](https://developers.planet.com/docs/subscriptions/source/#catalog-source-type) block.
+The first place to start is the `catalog-source` command, which generates all the JSON for the [catalog source](https://developers.planet.com/docs/subscriptions/source/#catalog-source-type) block.
 The core of this is quite similar to a Data API search request, though with more required fields.
 The minimal required commands would be a request like:

+TODO: Python snippet here:
 ```sh
 planet subscriptions request-catalog \
     --item-types PSScene \